-Roxy Dunlap - Admissions Coordinator/Business Center Administrator
+Roxy Dunlap - Business Center Administrator

-Roxy Dunlap has been in the administrative industry for 25 years.
-Roxy has worked on many projects with the Dymond Designs Beauty brand for the past 8 years as the Executive Assistant.
+Roxy Dunlap has been in the administrative industry for 30 years.
+Roxy has worked on many projects with the Dymond Designs Beauty brand for the past 13 years as Executive Assistant.
+Currently she is the Business Center Administrator for DDBS.
 She has built great leadership and communication skills over the years.
 Roxy has served administratively in different industries, ranging from automotive to telecommunications.
 While attending Oakland Community College for Business Administration, Roxy increased her knowledge and skills to operate and maintain many software systems.